 About Josh Gottry

 Josh Gottry (b.
-1974) earned a BM in Percussion Performance at Northern Arizona University and a MM in Composition at Arizona State University and has successfully established himself as a highly regarded percussion instructor and performer and as an internationally recognized composer.
+1974) earned his Bachelor of Music in Percussion Performance at Northern Arizona University, his Master of Music in Composition at Arizona State University, and has successfully established himself as a respected educator, an accomplished percussionist, and an internationally recognized composer.

-Mr. Gottry's first composition for solo marimba earned him an ASCAP Young Composer Competition grant in 1995.
-Since that time, he has been selected for numerous ASCAP Plus awards and has created over fifty published works.
+For more than two decades, Mr. Gottry has been creating innovative, pedagogical, and engaging new compositions and arrangements.
+During that time, he has been selected for numerous ASCAP Plus awards and has created over 100 published works.
 Having come to composition through his musical pursuits as a percussionist, he is uniquely able to create works for percussion that are engaging, pedagogical, and brilliantly creative.
 His compositions have been performed throughout the world at schools, festivals, and international conventions.